slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The best way to make your dreams come true is to wake up."
 -- Paul Valery*

+> *"Dreams are illustrations from the book your soul is writing about you."
+-- Marsha Norman*

+> *"Goals are dreams with deadlines."
+-- Diana Scharf Hunt*

 Our present (in)actions will compound into the future we will get – that’s a great way to think about what lies ahead.
 However, don’t worry too much, you can’t control it.

 > *"I never worry about the future.
 It comes soon enough."